 Feed signal to the teams that care:

-- Azure Monitor alerts when SAS rotation automation fails or Key Vault secret versions stop incrementing.
+- Azure Monitor alerts when SAS rotation automation or SharePoint configuration updates fail.

 - Storage logging pushes read/write metrics into Log Analytics or Sentinel for anomaly detection.